telecomsante/dnpm/README.md

 ## Password protected SSH keys

-If your npm commands involve using an SSH key protected by a password, you can start an [SSH agent container][3] and add your SSH key this way:
+If your commands involve using an SSH key protected by a password, you can start an [SSH agent container][3] and add your SSH key this way:

 ```bash
 docker run -d -v ssh:/ssh --name=ssh-agent whilp/ssh-agent:latest